Goodluckboey/GA-Project-1-RPG-BOY-/README.md

 ### Technologies used
 #### Canvas
   - Canvas was used to facillitate free-movement and fast framework, which the final product of the game was intended to require.
   - As it was something that class did not touch on, I wanted to challenge myself and learn something completely new.
-It was difficult and actually stil is, but after spending a       week on this project, I've grown more comfortable with it, and can manipulate it far better than i could before.
+It was difficult and definitely still is, but after             spending a week on this project, I've grown more comfortable with it, and can manipulate it far better than i could before.

 ### Problems faced
 1. The first problem I encountered was with the spawning of the monsters.
 Admittedly, I was still very unsure how to use canvas at the start of the week.
 It worked differently        from HTML elements and required plenty of Google-fu to make sense of anything.